 How was all this accomplished, especially in a small university with a multitude of different interests and priorities?
 Of importance is the university's vision to provide an integrated liberal arts program for students.
 The theme's activities deliver an example of this interdisciplinary dent leadership positions were developed to spearhead the "Water" focus to build stronger student engagement in the university theme.
 The steering committee exhibited a passion and commitment to the success of "Water" and made excellent recommendations that enabled the more focused planning by the executive committee.
-Repeated and ongoing publicity also played a key role in establishing learning both to the university and broader communities in the town of Fairfield.
+Repeated and ongoing publicity also played a key role in establishing other events happening daily.
+However, by breaking down assumed institutional silos and opening lines of communication across campus, we were able to better coordinate and partner with other events - offering students a diverse range of learning experiences and faculty the opportunity to engage outside of their programs.
+Many individual, unsolicited testimonies from students and faculty spoke to the power and benefit of providing a universitywide focus.